-Repeat after me
+Repeat after me:

-Does this sound like your plan?
+Does this sound familiar?

-Your life insurance policy will only clear your mortgage balance leaving nothing to take care of your family.
+Your life insurance policy will only clear your mortgage balance, leaving nothing to take care of your family.

 Let’s look at an example:

 Say you’re getting a €300,000 mortgage for 30 years.
 You take out a life insurance policy for €300k assuming it will pay off the mortgage and leave a tidy lump sum to your loved ones.